KeithSloan/SDSS_Mathematica/README.md

 ## Mathematica Example NoteBooks

     Example1.nb - Simple Select
-    Example2.nb - Query to get Spectrum of QSO's Example3.nb - Retrieve a spectrum, Plot the retrieved spectrum
+    Example2.nb - Select to get objectID's of QSO's Example3.nb - Retrieve a spectrum for a given objectID, Plot the retrieved spectrum

 ## Notes on Mathematica Variables